gueleh/flowframework2/developer-manual.md

 ### Prefix Indicating Element Membership
 Element membership always is explicit in the framework, it is recommended to do this also in the application to reduce cognitive load
 * a: Application
-* f: Flow Framework (no changes in App Dev)
+* f: Flow Framework (no changes in App Dev) - any changes done in these modules might break the framework and in case of updates also your application
-* af: Flow Framework with contents specific to application (only change the concents indicated as changeable)
+* af: Flow Framework with contents specific to application (only change the concents indicated as changeable), these contents do have to be migrated manually in case of an update

 ### Object Names in Excel (i.e. not VBA)
 * start with element membership prefix: a/f/af